Tadley: Education

-Primary schools in the area include: Bishopswood Infant and Junior Schools, Burnham Copse Primary School, Silchester Church of England Primary School, Tadley Community Primary School, and The Priory Primary School.
+Primary schools in the area include Bishopswood Infant and Junior Schools, Burnham Copse Primary School, Silchester Church of England Primary School, Tadley Community Primary School, and The Priory Primary School.

 Notable residents

-Dean Horrix, who achieved minor fame during the 1980s as part of the Reading football team that won promotion to the Football League Third Division in 1984 and the Football League Second Division in 1986, lived in Tadley with his wife Carol.
+Dean Horrix, was part of the Reading football team that won promotion to the Football League Third Division in 1984 and the Football League Second Division in 1986, lived in Tadley.
 He remained in the area after leaving Reading for Millwall in 1988 and being transferred to Bristol City in early 1990.
-He was killed in a car crash in March 1990, aged 27, less than two weeks after signing for Bristol City.
-His wife was driving the car but survived.